 With the help of UVdesk Connector, all the information about the tickets is automatically synchronized between your Magento store and your UVdesk Dashboard.

 Information such as ticket status, ticket priority, ticket labels, the number of replies, etc can also visible by the admin and agents.
 Having a helpdesk ticket system for any kind of business small or big is very much necessary for providing customer service and support.

-Please Note – To use this extension, you must have UVdesk account.
+Please Note – To use this extension, you must have a UVdesk account.
 You can create a free UVdesk account here.

 Now you can integrate UVdesk help-desk cloud Support service with your Magento.